 Car idling

 Idling a car is running a vehicle's engine when it is not in motion.
 Leaving engines running while stationary is simply an unnecessary source of air pollution.
-And combating this is particularly important in locations where there are high numbers of idling vehicle engines, such as outside schools and hospitals and by bus stops.
+Combating this is particularly important in locations where there are high numbers of idling vehicle engines, such as outside schools and hospitals and by bus stops.

-- For further information visit Vehicle Idling Action website
+For further information visit Vehicle Idling Action website.

 Reasons to avoid idling